 Parents or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
 The school district will comply with the request without unnecessary delay and before any meeting about an individualized education program, or any due process hearing, and in no case more than 45 days after the request has been made.
 If any record includes information on more than one child, the parents of those children have the right to inspect and review only the information about their child or to be informed of that specific information.
+Upon request, the school district will give a parent or eligible student a copy of the progress records and a copy of the behavioral records.
 Upon request, the school district will give the parent or eligible student a list of the types and locations of education records collected, maintained, or used by the district for special education.
 The school district will respond to reasonable requests for explanations and interpretations of the records.
 A representative of the parent may inspect and review the records.